-Dr Graham Jackson explains that embedded First Contact Physiotherapy is a welcome addition to the primary care network's multidisciplinary team, and perfectly suits the needs of the patient population.
+Dr Graham Jackson explains that embedded first contact physiotherapy is a welcome addition to the primary care network's multidisciplinary team, and perfectly suits the needs of the patient population.

-Dr Graham Jackson works at Whitehall Surgery in Aylesbury, which is part of BMW primary care network (PCN).
+Dr Graham Jackson works at Whitehill Surgery in Aylesbury, which is part of BMW primary care network (PCN).
 All three surgeries that make up the PCN have access to FCP services, which have been subcontracted from a musculoskeletal (MSK) provider.

 Two of the three GP surgeries cover populations of approximately 14,000 and the third covers a population of 9,000.
 The FCPs are employed by the MSK service provider (Practice Plus Group, formerly Care UK), which is subcontracted to provide the FCP service.